 “Is there any reason I can’t keep you company?”

 Rose thought about it for a minute.
 “Provided you don’t start snogging me, I guess not.”

 He blew out a breath and gave her a very exaggerated look of disappointment.
 “Too bad.”

 He considered that.
-“Good point,” he said after a moment.
-“Anyway, no, seriously, your company is not only worth something if I might get a kiss out of it.”
+“Good point.
+But regardless, no, your company is not only worth something if I might get a kiss out of it.”

 Something occurred to her.
 She wasn’t sure if this was the right time to bring it up, but it had been bothering her, so she decided to risk it.
-“You know that time I was eavesdropping on you?” she asked, and winced.
+“You know that time I was eavesdropping on you?”
+She winced.
 “Okay, that was not the best way to start that sentence.”

 “You can cast a disillusionment charm?” he asked skeptically.